viral32111/website/content/home.md

+---
+title: "Home"
+description: "I am a programmer and developer from the United Kingdom with many years of experience in popular programming languages."

+date: "2023-06-20T09:00:00Z"
+lastmod: "2023-06-20T12:00:00Z"

+navigationBar: true
+navigationBarWeight: 1

+draft: false
+---

 # Home

 Welcome to my personal corner of the world-wide web where I can discuss myself, showcase my projects, and highlight my achievements from over the many years I have been programming.